Graduate and Postdoc Trainees

 Idelle Cooper

 Idelle CooperIdelle’s predoctoral research focused on the evolution of sex differences, particularly by natural selection, by examining color patterns and ecological niche type in the Hawaiian Megalagrion damselfly phylogeny.
 This research was completed using a combination of field surveys of the distribution of color patterns and measuring correlated ecological variables, as well as conducting lab and field experiments to identify the selective pressures on color.
-Idelle received her PhD in 2008 and is currently an Assistant Professor of Biology at James Madison University.
+Idelle received her PhD in 2008 and is currently an Associate Professor of Biology at Grinnell College.

 Timothy Greives